brennacodes/brennacodes/README.md

 ## **Who am I?**

 **My name is Brenna**.
-My background in the arts and experience working as a product manager in consumer goods gives me a unique perspective when approaching software projects - I am always on the hunt for an approach that is effienct and effective to create things that are intuitive and enjoyable to use.
+My background in the arts and experience working as a product manager in consumer goods gives me a unique perspective when approaching software projects - I am always on the hunt for an approach that is efficient and effective to create things that are intuitive and enjoyable to use.
 I never get sick of learning, creating, organizing, or uncovering and implementing efficiencies.
 I currently live in Boulder, Colorado with my furry companion, Leeloo (that's her in the picture with me!).
 Right now, I am learning Python, Ruby on Rails, testing with RSpec & Minitest, debugging with Pry, and playing around with the usual suspects - HTML, CSS, and JavaScript.

 Some things I look forward to learning more about in the future are:
 - web3 technologies,